bkomuves/plonky2-verifier/commentary/Gates.md

 ### Coset interpolation gate

+This gate interpolates a set of values $y_i\in\widetilde{\mathbb{F}}$ on a coset $\eta H$ of a small subgroup $H$ (typically of size $2^4$), and evaluates the resulting polynomial at an arbitrary location $\zeta\in\widetilde{\mathbb{F}}$.

+The formula is the [barycentric form of Lagrange polynomials](https://en.wikipedia.org/wiki/Lagrange_polynomial#Barycentric_form), but slightly modified to be chunked and to be iterative.

-TODO.
-This is presumably used for recursion.
+This is used for recursion.

-I think what it does is to apply the barycentric formula to evaluate a polynomial, defined by its values $y_i$ on a (small) coset $\eta H$ at a given point $\zeta$.

 ### Exponentiation

 This computes $y=x^k$ using the standard fast exponentiation algorithm, where $k$ is number fitting into some number of bits (depending on the row width).

 I believe it first decomposes $k$ into digits, and then does the normal thing.
 Though for some reason it claims to be a degree $4$ gate, and I think it should be degree $3$...
+TODO: sanity check this

 ### Lookups

 There are two kind of lookup gates, one containing $(\mathsf{inp},\mathsf{out})$ pairs, and the other containing $(\mathsf{inp},\mathsf{out},\mathsf{mult})$ triples.

-Neither imposes any constraint, as lookups are different from usual gates, and the behaviour is hardcoded in the Plonk protocol.
+Neither imposes any constraint, as lookups are different from usual gates, as their behaviour is hardcoded in the protocol.

-The 2 gates (`LookupGate` for the one without multiplicities and `LookupTableGate` for the one with) are because Plonky2 uses a logarithmic derivative based lookup argument.
+The 2 gates (`LookupGate` for the one without multiplicities and `LookupTableGate` for the one with) encode the lookup usage and the table(s) themselves, respectively.
+Plonky2 uses a logarithmic derivative based lookup argument.

 See [Lookups.md](Lookups.md) for more details.

 ### Multiplication extension gate

-I think this is the same as the arithmetic gate for the field extension, except that it misses the addition.
+This is the same as `ArithmeticExtensionGate`, except that it misses the addition.
 So the constraint is $z = c_0xy \in \widetilde{\mathbb{F}}$.
+In exchange, you can pack 13 of these into 80 columns instead of 10.

 ### Noop gate

 This doesn't enforce any constraint.
-It's used as a placeholder so each row corresponds to exactly a single gate, and also lookup tables require an empty row (?).
+It's used as a placeholder so each row corresponds to exactly a single gate; and also lookup tables as implemented require an empty row.

 ### Poseidon gate

-These compute Poseidon hash (with custom constants and MDS matrix).
-For some reason there is a separate gate only for multiplying by the MDS matrix, not exactly clear where is that used (possibly during recursion).
+This computes the Poseidon hash (with Plonky2's custom constants and MDS matrix).

 The poseidon gate packs all the (inputs of the) nonlinear sbox-es into a 135 wide row, this results in the standard configuration being 135 advice columns.

 Poseidon hash is used for several purposes: hashing the public inputs into 4 field elements; the recursion verification of FRI; and generating challenges in the verifier.

+See [Poseidon.md](Poseidon.md) for more details.

 ### Poseidon MDS gate

-This appears to compute the multiplication by the 12x12 MDS matrix, but with the input vector consisting of field extension elements.
+This simply computes the multiplication by the 12x12 MDS matrix (so all linear constraints), but with the input vector consisting of field extension elements.
 It is used in the recursive proof circuit.

 ### Public input gate